burakaksoy/DuckieBot-ROS-ArucoTags-Parking/README.md

 - Addition parts/components that will need to be purchased
 - Key intermediate steps and timeline
 - Update project diary at least once a week (diary link will be send to each group)

--- Create proposal google doc.
--- Create timetable google doc.
--- Start to write the proposal.
--- Find a paper for autonomous parking.
--- Add Nemo to github for this project.

-## Key steps:
-- [ ] Duckiebot setup (may include soldering)
-- [ ] Wheels and camera calibration
-- [ ] Duckietown construction
-- [ ] Path planning (open loop control): Use Duckietown map to drive Duckiebot from one location to another, including all known constraints
-- [ ] Path following (vision guided feedback control)
-- [ ] New skill or refinement of existing skill (not already in the MIT repository) Examples: navigation based on signs, collision avoidance/braking/slow-down/stop, localization based on known landmarks, platooning, parking, tractor-trailer, working together with Dobot.

 ## Timeline
 -[09/25/2018]: